LongForWisdom/RPIPs/RPIPs/RPIP-vop.md

 * A VOP record entry contains the results of a concluded VOP instance.
 * A VOP record section MUST be included in the RPIP in which a VOP is defined.
-  * The VOP record section SHOULD follow the template defined in the VOP Record Template section of this specification.
+  * The VOP record section SHOULD follow the template defined under the VOP Record Section Template heading of this specification.

 * When a VOP instance concludes, its outcome MUST be recorded in the appropriate VOP record section by the RPIP Editors.
   * A VOP Record MUST include the date the VOP instance concluded.